justinchoi001/liferay-learn-0/commerce/user-guide/catalog/managing-inventory/availability-estimates/README.md

 # Availability Estimates

-This article documents how to configure Availablity Estimates.
-If a product becomes unavailable, store owners can inform customers how long before a product is available again.
+This article documents how to configure Availability Estimates.
+If a product becomes unavailable, store owners can provide customers with an estimate for when a product will be restocked.
 There are three default time periods in Liferay Commerce.

 ![Managing Availability Estimates](./images/01.png)

-To manage the Availability Estimates:
+To manage Availability Estimates:

 1. Navigate to the _Control Panel_ → _Commerce_ → _Settings_.
 1. Click the _Availability Estimates_ tab.